SQream/sqream_docs/reference/sql/sql_statements/dml_commands/copy_from.rst

 ``COPY ...
 FROM`` is a statement that allows reading data from a file into a table.

+This is the recommended method for bulk loading CSV files into SQream DB.

 In general, ``COPY`` moves data between file-system files and SQream DB tables.

 .. note::
    * Learn how to migrate from CSV files in the :ref:`csv` guide